Chiropractic

 Physiotherapy can be very helpful to injured animals or those with back pain.
 However, at the AVMC we believe that this should only be performed AFTER correction of spinal and skeletal alignment issues.
 It may even cause more pain, if underlying problems are not corrected beforehand.

-Even the independent NHS watchdog, NICE (N.I.C.E. - National Institute for Health and Clinical Excellence), has recognised the potential benefit from acupuncture and manipulation in the relief of human back pain (as of May 2009).
+Even the independent NHS watchdog, NICE (N.I.C.E. – National Institute for Health and Clinical Excellence), has recognized the potential benefit from acupuncture and manipulation in the relief of human back pain (as of May 2009).

 N.B.
 If using the services of a chiropractor who is not a fully-qualified vet, ensure that the practitioner observes the provisions of the Veterinary Surgeons Act 1966 and preferably use a properly-qualified animal chiropractor.
-The Veterinary Surgeons Act requires chiropractors to work at the specific request of and under the guidance or supervision of a veterinary surgeon.
+The Veterinary Surgeons Act requires a chiropractor to work at the specific request of and under the guidance or supervision of a veterinary surgeon.
 They should not attend animals without proper veterinary involvement.
 Chiropractors are not permitted to prescribe and supply medicines (e.g. homeopathic) for an animal.
-Beware 'cowboy' back men.
-Chiropractors are not permitted to use the adjective 'veterinary' in connection with their work in the UK (although some do so in an attempt to elevate their status).
-At the AVMC, chiropractic manipulation is performed by a vet (i.e. veterinary chiropractic manipulation), thus making ideal on-the-spot integration of different therapies possible.
+Beware ‘cowboy' back men.
+Chiropractors are not permitted to use the adjective ‘veterinary' in connection with their work in the UK (although some do so in an attempt to elevate their status).
+At the AVMC, chiropractic manipulation is performed by a vet (i.e. veterinary chiropractic manipulation), thus making ideal on-the-spot holistic integration of different therapies possible.

 Step 1 - Obtain a proper veterinary assessment and diagnosis.
 If this includes a full holistic assessment, so much the better.